Momolem/CleanCode/Command.md

 Undoable operations in a text editor.

-Commands which result in changing the [[State]] of the editor (e.g., cutting and pasting) make a backup copy of the editor’s state before executing an operation associated with the command.
+Commands which result in changing the [[CleanCode/State]] of the editor (e.g., cutting and pasting) make a backup copy of the editor’s state before executing an operation associated with the command.
 After a command is executed, it’s placed into the command history (a stack of command objects) along with the backup copy of the editor’s state at that point.
 Later, if the user needs to revert an operation, the app can take the most recent command from the history, read the associated backup of the editor’s state, and restore it.

 The client code (GUI elements, command history, etc.) isn’t coupled to concrete command classes because it works with commands via the command interface.
 This approach lets you introduce new commands into the app without breaking any existing code.